Marital Debts After Divorce

 For example, if a court awards one spouse the marital home and dictates that spouse is responsible for debts associated with the property, the spouse that keeps the home should obtain a new loan in his or her name only, or the other spouse should seek to have his or her name removed from any loan documents.
 Otherwise, if the responsible spouse fails to make payments as required by the loan agreement, the creditor may take legal action against both parties.
 In such instances, the aggrieved party may be able to obtain a judgment against the responsible spouse.Speak to a Knowledgeable Attorney in Dallas

 Many couples incur debt throughout the course of their marriage, and if they decide to divorce, it is essential that their financial liabilities are handled in a fair manner.
 If you or your spouse decided to seek a divorce, it is smart to speak to a lawyer about marital debts after divorce.
 The knowledgeable attorneys of McClure Law Group take pride in handling emotionally and legally complex matters of property division, and if we represent you, we will work tirelessly on your behalf.
-Our main office is located in Dallas, and we are available to meet clients at our Collin County office in Plano as well.
 We routinely represent people in Dallas, Garland, Richardson, McKinney, Irving, Rockwall, Fort Worth, and Frisco.
 We also help people with family law matters in cities in Dallas, Grayson, Tarrant, Denton, Collin, and Rockwall Counties.
 You can contact us by calling 214.692.8200 or using our form online to schedule a conference.